-- Before entering the cab, thoroughly remove all dirt and/or oil such as mud, grease, soil or stones that may mess up the cab from the soles of your work boots.
-If any controls such as a pedal is operated while with dirt and/or oil on the soles of the operator's work boots, the operator's foot may slip off the pedal, possibly resulting in a personal accident. - Do not mess up around the operator's seat with parts, tools, soil, stones, obstacles that may fold up or turn over, cans or lunch box.
-The levers or pedals become inoperable if obstacle jams in operation stroke of the travel levers/pedals, pilot control shut-off lever or control levers, which may result in serious injury or death. - Avoid storing transparent bottles in the cab.
+- Before entering the cab, thoroughly remove all dirt and/ or oil from the soles of your work boots.
+If any controls such as a pedal is operated while with dirt and/or oil on the soles of the operator's work boots, the operator's foot may slip off the pedal, possibly resulting in a personal accident. - Do not leave parts and/or tools lying around the operator's seat.
+Store them in their specified locations. - Avoid storing transparent bottles in the cab.
 Do not attach any transparent type window decorations on the windowpanes as they may focus sunlight, possibly starting a fire. - Refrain from listening to the radio, or using music headphones or mobile telephones in the cab while operating the machine. - Keep all flammable objects and/or explosives away from the machine. - After using the ashtray, always cover it to extinguish the match and/or tobacco. - Do not leave cigarette lighters in the cab.
-When the temperature in the cab increases, the lighter may explode. - Use proper floor mat dedicated to the machine.
-If another floor mat is used, it may be displaced and contact with the travel pedals during operation, resulting in serious injury or death.
+When the temperature in the cab increases, the lighter may explode.